-Explain how your consortium members and partners have employed approaches proven to accelerate a student's progress toward his or her academic or career goals, such as contextualized basic skills and career technical education, and other joint programming strategies between adult education, post-secondary institutions, and career technical education.
+Explain how your consortium members and partners have employed approaches proven to accelerate a student's progress toward his or her academic or career goals, such as contextualized basic skills and career technical education, and other joint programming strategies between adult education, post-secondary institutions, and career technical education education

-2016-17 Strategy To what extent have these strategies been implemented?
+In 2016-17 what strategies were planned ?
+To what extent have these strategies been implemented ?
 What challenges prevented full implementation?
 What intervention strategies, if any, are planned for the future?
-If you are not planning to implement or expand on this strategy in the coming year, type "None" What state support would be most helpful to fully implement this strategy?
-Collaborate with the OneStop system to provide internship and job placement opportunities 3 - Somewhat implemented Waiting for One-Stop partner to be identified and to complete the MOU with the WDB.
+If you are not planning to implement or expand on this strategy in the coming year, type "none" What state support would be most helpful to fully implement this strategy? a.
+Track progress of Noncredit ESL Learning Communities implementation 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented none none none b.
+Engage consultants for research and focus groups to determine primary needs of students and employers to inform concentration of educational/job placement support services 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented The Consortium postponed this project to 2017-2018 to be able to incorporate our One- Stop Partner in the process.
+Planned engagements of consultants in the areas of: -Environmental scan of the existing programs and effectiveness -Jobs and Internships research AEBG, Strong Workforce c.
+Collaborate with the One-Stop system to provide internship and job placement opportunities 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented Waiting for One-Stop partner to be identified and to complete the MOU with the WDB.
 None needed.
-We have signed the MOU and are collaborating with our SBCC Career Services Program and working toward developing a job placement assistance collaborative.
-AEBG, Strong Workforce, WIOA, EDD Engage consultants for research and focus groups to determine primary needs of students and employers to inform concentration of educational/job placement support services all The Consortium postponed this project to 2017-2018 to be able to incorporate our One-Stop Partner in the process.
-Planned engagements of consultants in the areas of: -Environmental scan of the existing programs and effectiveness -Jobs and Internships research AEBG, Strong Workforce Student Support Services to provide increased case management to noncredit students 5 - Fully implemented none none none Track progress of Noncredit ESL Learning Communities implementation 5 - Fully implemented none none none
+We have signed the MOU and are collaborating with our SBCC Career Services Program and working toward developing a job placement assistance AEBG, Strong Workforce, WIOA, EDD.